-- ESG ratings and data products providers may wish to consider: - o adopting and implementing written procedures designed to ensure that the ESG ratings and data products they issue are based on a fair and thorough analysis of all relevant information available to them. - o adopting, implementing and providing transparency around methodologies for their ESG ratings and data products that are rigorous, systematic, applied continuously and, for ESG ratings, subject to some form of validation based on historical experience, where available. - o ensuring these methodologies are subject to regular review, with sufficient communication regarding changes made to the methodologies as well as potential impacts of these changes to the ESG ratings and data products.
+- ► ESG ratings and data products providers could consider: - adopting and implementing written policies and procedures designed to help ensure that the ESG ratings and data products they issue are based on a thorough analysis of all relevant information available to them. - adopting, implementing and providing transparency around methodologies for their ESG ratings and data products that are rigorous, systematic, applied continuously while maintaining a balance with respect to proprietary or confidential aspects of the methodologies. - for ESG ratings, publishing on a regular basis an evaluation of their methodologies against the outputs which they have been used to produce. - subjecting these methodologies to regular review, with sufficient communication regarding changes made to the methodologies as well as potential impacts of these changes to the ESG ratings and data products. - providing transparency, where reasonably possible, around the sources of data used in determining their ESG ratings and data products, including the use of any industry averages, estimations or other methodologies when actual data is not available.
+This may include transparency around whether the data used is up to date, and the time period that data is relevant to as well as whether the data is publicly sourced or proprietary in nature, including through approximations. - monitoring on an ongoing basis, and regularly updating, their ESG ratings and data products, except where specifically disclosed that the rating is a point in time rating.

-- o providing transparency around the sources of data used in determining their ESG ratings and data products, including the use of any industry averages, estimations or other methodologies when actual data is not available.
-This may include transparency around whether the data used is up to date, publicly sourced or proprietary in nature, including through approximations. - o monitoring on an ongoing basis, and regularly updating, their ESG ratings and data products. - o maintaining internal records to support their ESG ratings and data products. - o sufficient resources to carry out high-quality ESG-related assessments, including sufficient personnel and technological capabilities, to seek out information they need in order to make an assessment, and analyse all the information relevant to their decision-making processes. - o how to ensure personnel involved in the deliberation-of ESG ratings and data products are professional, competent, and of high integrity.
+- maintaining internal records to support their ESG ratings and data products. - sufficient resources to carry out high-quality ESG-related assessments, including sufficient personnel and technological capabilities, to seek out information they need in order to make an assessment, analyse all the information relevant to their decision-making processes, and provide quality assurance. - how to ensure personnel involved in the deliberation-of ESG ratings and data products are professional, competent, and of high integrity. - Offering ESG ratings and data products to clients in a machine-readable format.

-Recommendation 3: ESG ratings and data products providers could consider ensuring their decisions are, to the best of their knowledge, independent and free from political or economic pressures and from conflicts of interest arising due to the ESG ratings and data products providers' organizational structure, business or financial activities, or the financial interests of the ESG ratings and ESG data products providers' employees.
+Recommendation 3: ESG ratings and data products providers could consider adopting and implementing written policies and procedures designed to help ensure their decisions are independent, free from political or economic interference, and appropriately address potential conflicts of interest that may arise from, among other things, the ESG ratings and data products providers' organizational structure, business or financial activities, or the financial interests of the ESG ratings and ESG data products providers and their officers and employees.

-Recommendation 4: ESG ratings and data products providers could consider, on a best efforts basis, avoiding activities, procedures or relationships that may compromise or appear to compromise the independence and objectivity of the ESG rating and ESG data products provider's operations or identifying, managing and mitigating the activities that may lead to those compromises.
+Recommendation 4: ESG ratings and data products providers could consider identifying, avoiding or appropriately managing, mitigating and disclosing potential conflicts of interest that may compromise the independence and objectivity of the ESG rating and ESG data products provider's operations.